 - Think like your customer.
 Put yourself in your client’s shoes and ask yourself what words and phrases will you type in to search for a product or service.

 - Target specific customers.
-For example, if you’re offering an accounting software, include in your list keywords like “small business accounting software,” “accounting software for non-accountants,” and “accounting software for startups.”
+For example, if you’re offering accounting software, include in your list keywords like “small business accounting software,” “accounting software for non-accountants,” and “accounting software for startups.”

 - Include general terms.
 Although long-tailed keywords are more effective than general keywords, including these to your list can help you reach potential customers that you may not necessarily consider.

-Once you your list of keywords, the next step is to check which ones you’ll use for your lead generation strategy.
+Once you have your list of keywords, the next step is to check which ones you’ll use for your lead generation strategy.
 For this, you’ll need to use a keyword research tool like Google Keyword Planner, SEMRush or Moz.

 When doing your keyword research, there are three things to look at to find the best keywords to use for your lead generation campaigns: